 There is also a list of all of the restaurants (also, a few food trucks, and sometimes, underground dinners and pop-up type dining events) that have been covered here, divided into "South Florida" and "Further Afield."
 If you'd like to search by cuisine or location, you can try using the tags, which are listed on the bottom.
 There are also a couple lists of links to other food-related websites and blogs that I sometimes find interesting, again divided into "South Florida" and "Further Afield."

 There are also a few ways to follow FFT - you can subscribe to the posts or comments by RSS or email.
 You can find me in the Twitterverse as @frodnesor.
-You can see a rotating selection of pictures from my flickr photostream.
-I'm also @frodnesor on Instagram but I'm not there nearly as often.
+You can also see a rotating selection of pictures from my flickr photostream.
+I'm @frodnesor on Instagram as well, but I'm not there nearly as often.
 You will see that I'm not much of a photographer, though I'm trying to improve on that front.

 A few things about me.
 I'm not a professional food writer, nor do I aspire to be (though I've been published here and there).
 Nor am I otherwise in the restaurant business.
 I do help organize the Cobaya "underground" dinners, but that is a hobby, not a business (you can read more about past Cobaya dinners here).
 So is this blog; you'll see that there's no advertising.
 I do this for fun.